Hrithikpb/miro-clone-build/README.md

 # Build a Real-Time Miro Clone With Nextjs, React, Tailwind (2024)

+### Note: Set up convex, clerk, and liveblocks to obtain your unique set of keys to use them in your .env.local file.

-### Crazy Miro clone build by Antonia, Loved and enjoyed every moment of the video.
+### Miro clone build by Antonia, loved and enjoyed every moment of the video.

 ![Copy of Copy of Copy of Copy of Fullstack Twitter Clone (11)](https://github.com/AntonioErdeljac/next14-miro-clone/assets/23248726/1f973316-0bf4-4fa0-b014-40bb9edc1942)